grraft/next-boilerplate/README.md

 `npm test` to run Jest

-Jest will test `*.test.js` files regardless of where they are in the project though the convention for this project is to keep tests within the `test` directory.
-This is to keep tests out of `./pages` which next uses as its router.
+Jest will test `*.test.js` files regardless of where they are in the project.
+Placing the test files within the same directory of your code will help

+    .
+    ├── code.js                    # React components, pure functions, etc.
+    └── code.test.js               # Jest tests for code.js

 `npm run coverage` to get an Istanbul coverage report